timhul/ClassicSim/README.md

 Q: What is the proc chance of Ironfoe or other procs?

-A: Ironfoe has at the time of writing a 4.0% proc chance.
-Most procs uses proc rates from private servers, but you can change the 'rate' attribute in the .xml files.
-Try a 100% proc rate Ironfoe!
+A: You can find proc rates by either running the sim and checking the proc statistics or look directly in the equipment .xml file, which will include a \<proc\> element that specifies the rate.

 Q: How is this or that mechanic implemented?